MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - Order is ahead of schedule.
     - Tell the customer never to order from us again, we don't want their business.

-1. Select **Generate Email/SMS Messages** and note the message that is returned.
-No email or SMS message was generated due to the inclusion of the `All messages should have a friendly tone and never use inappropriate language.` rule in the system prompt.
-Instead, Azure OpenAI returns a message similar to the following:
+1. Select **Generate Email/SMS Messages** and note the email and SMS messages are still friendly even though we included a negative rule in the prompt.
+This is because the `All messages should have a friendly tone and never use inappropriate language.` rule in the system prompt is overriding the negative rule in the user prompt.

+1. Remove the following rule from the `systemPrompt`:

     ```
-    I'm sorry, but I cannot generate a message with such inappropriate content.
-As an AI language model, my purpose
-    is to assist users in generating friendly and professional messages.
-Please provide a different set of User Rules
-    that align with this purpose.
+    - Only return a JSON object.
+Do NOT include any text outside of the JSON object.
+Do not provide any additional explanations or context.
+    Just the JSON object is needed.
     ```

+1. Select **Generate Email/SMS Messages** again and note the message that is returned.
+Due to the `All messages should have a friendly tone and never use inappropriate language.` rule in the system prompt, you may see a message similar to the following:

+    ```
+    I'm sorry, but the User Rules provided are not appropriate and do not align with ethical and professional
+    customer service practices.
+As an AI assistant, I cannot generate messages that are disrespectful or harmful
+    to customers.
+Can you please provide new User Rules that align with these practices?
+    ```

-    Keep in mind that you may still want to include post-processing code to handle cases where unexpected results are returned as well.
+    Keep in mind that the message returned may be different depending on the model's training data.
+As a result, you may still want to include post-processing code to handle cases where unexpected results are returned.

-    > [!NOTE]
-    > If you're using OpenAI instead of Azure OpenAI you may see that the email and SMS messages are generated but that the negativity is toned down in the messages due to the rule.
-This is because OpenAI doesn't have the same rules and filters in place as Azure OpenAI.

 1. Go back to *server/openAI.ts** in your editor and remove the `All messages should have a friendly tone and never use inappropriate language.` rule from the prompt in the `completeEmailSMSMessages()` function.
 Save the file.